openflexo-team/pamela/src/site/markdown/example.md

 # A basic example

+*Note that examples (with links to the code) are available by the end of this web page.*

 ## A very basic model with two entities

 The following code listing represents a very basic model with two entities *Book* and *Library*.